ABS is Here-- Now What?

 The 2026 baseball season is well underway.

 And the old rumor has new life.
-Yes, they're moving first base one step closer to home plate, to eliminate all the close calls.
+Yes, they're moving first base one step closer to home plate, to eliminate all of the close calls.

 Ok, it's an absurd joke, based on a belief that supreme accuracy can be obtained with one swift move.
 That's a fallacy of course.
 But things can be made better.
 Maybe this is the year.